Suicidal Behavior in Children and Adolescents

 Early recognition of the risk factors mentioned above may help prevent a suicide attempt.
 In response to these early cues to threatened or attempted suicide, or to severe risk-taking behavior, vigorous intervention is appropriate.
 Adolescents should be directly questioned about their unhappy or self-destructive feelings; such direct questioning may diminish suicide risk.
 A physician should not provide unfounded reassurance, which can undermine the physician’s credibility and further lower the adolescent’s self-esteem.

 Physicians should screen for suicide in the medical setting.
 Research published in 2017 indicated that 53% of pediatric patients presenting to the emergency department for medical reasons not related to suicide screened positive for suicidality (1).
 There is also evidence that most adults and children who eventually die by suicide had received medical care in the year prior to death (2, 3).
 Starting in July 2019, the Joint Commission has been requiring hospitals to screen for suicide as part of standard medical care (4, 5).
 However, in adults, almost 40% of suicide attempts and over 30% of suicide deaths have been reported to occur within 30 days of a negative patient health questionnaire (PHQ) screen (6).
 The development of better screening tools is ongoing.
-The "open source suicidality scale" (7) that also includes questions on suicide debate and whether life is worth living is reported to have high predictive ability across demographic groups in ages 13 and above (7).
+The "open source suicidality scale" (7), which includes questions on suicide debate and whether life is worth living, is reported to have high predictive ability across demographic groups in those aged 13 and older (7).

 Physicians should inquire about firearms, the leading cause of death for youth in the United States (60% homicides, 35% suicides, 4% unintentional) (8).
 Physician counseling combined with provision of a cable gun lock has been reported to increase safe storage of firearms (9).